 4) How, if at all, does politics shape U.S. monetary policy?

 Report your review of the scholarly literature for your chosen research question as an Annotated Bibliography.

 What is an annotated bibliography?
 It is a listing of all of the important scholarly studies in a research area (both journal articles and books), along with a brief written summary of each work.
 How do you know if work is scholarly?
 Scholarly work appears in peer-reviewed journals or book monographs.
-Work that is not published in peer-reviewed outlets should not be included.
+Work that is not published in peer-reviewed social science outlets should not be included.
+This excludes publications from university working papers, law reviews, newspapers, magazines, think tanks, or other websites not associated with a scholarly professional organization.
 At the end of this assignment is an example of what entries in an annotated bibliography should look like.
+Follow the format given there, which is the same as the American Political Science Association style.
 Note that you are expected to review the most important literature in your selected area.
 How do you know what literature is important?
 Work that has been cited a lot by other scholars tends to be a good indicator.
-Use Google Scholar (scholar.google.com) to get citation counts on your articles or books.
+Use Google Scholar (scholar.google.com) to get citation counts on your articles.
 Note that this approach is not foolproof, since new work may not have been cited much.

 Potential resources: One recommended source of political science research reporting articles is JSTOR, where you can search a wide variety of academic journals by author, title, or keyword.
 In order to access JSTOR you will need to use the library.
 Go to http://library.tamu.edu/ and click on databases.
 Note that JSTOR is limited in that the most recent work is not available.
 Another potential source that reports both books and articles is Google Scholar (scholar.google.com).
 Another potential alternative database available through the library is Ingenta; another is Ebsco.
 Books can be found through the library catalog, as well as Google Scholar.